 Royal Worlington & Newmarket Golf Club possibly has the finest nine-hole golf course in the world.
-It was certainly an incredible achievement to fit nine holes onto such a tiny piece of sandy ground and it's the only nine-hole course ever to have been voted onto a Britain & Ireland Top 100 list.
+It was certainly an incredible achievement to fit nine holes onto such a tiny 40-acre piece of sandy ground and it was the first nine-hole course to be voted onto a Britain & Ireland Top 100 list.

 This is a classical golf course, often referred to as Mildenhall and it’s the home of golf for undergraduates at Cambridge University.
 The turf has all the qualities of a seaside links, free draining and springy.
 Bernard Darwin loved Worlington and in his book, The Golf Courses of the British Isles, he wrote: “Worlington is not unlike Frilford in appearance, being extremely solitary, flat and sandy, and dotted here and there with fir trees.
 There are only nine holes, but of these several are really excellent, and none can fairly be said to be dull.”
 We agree, it is an engaging little course, but make sure you bring your best putting game – the greens are the highlight.

 Tom Dunn, who laid out the course in the early 1890s, reputedly said: “God meant this land to be a golf course”.
-Some thirty years later, Harry Colt lengthened it and little has since changed.
+Some thirty years later, Harry Colt lengthened it and little has changed since.
 Jo Floyd holds the course record.
 In September 1949, he went round nine holes in an incredible 28 stokes.
-He holed his second shot at the opening par five for an albatross two; this obviously lifted his spirits for the rest of the round.
+He holed his second shot at the opening par five for an albatross two; this obviously put a spring in his step for the rest of the round.

 Three and four-ball play is not allowed at Worlington, foursomes and twosomes are the order of the day.
 Whatever you do, do not let this traditional approach put you off playing this historic nine-hole course; it offers the ideal golf day, especially if you can safely negotiate the infamous short 5th hole.